 A thorough knowledge of calculus and probability is assumed, as is familiarity with discounting cash flows.
+Given the material covered on Section C, we assume that the candidate has knowledge of Linear Algebra concepts at the level commonly assumed as a prerequisite to taking an undergraduate level course in regression analysis.
 While some problems may have an insurance or risk management theme, no prior knowledge of insurance terminology is expected.